Graham · Arrochar & Trossachs

 - How hard is Creag na h-Eararuidh (Stuc na Cabaig)?

-- Creag na h-Eararuidh (Stuc na Cabaig) is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 581m of ascent and takes most walkers 3-6 hours.
+- We grade Creag na h-Eararuidh (Stuc na Cabaig) at 3/5, which puts it in moderately challenging territory.
+The usual route is around 13km with 581m of climbing; allow 3-6 hours.
 Terrain: A steep heather-and-bracken ascent through old hill drains gives way to a craggy schist ridge with rocky bluffs to skirt.

-- Where do I park for Creag na h-Eararuidh (Stuc na Cabaig)?
+- Where should I park to climb Creag na h-Eararuidh (Stuc na Cabaig)?

-- Standard parking is at NN680202 near Stirling.
+- Standard parking is at NN680202.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Creag na h-Eararuidh (Stuc na Cabaig)?
+- When should I climb Creag na h-Eararuidh (Stuc na Cabaig)?

 - The standard good-weather months for Creag na h-Eararuidh (Stuc na Cabaig) are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.